Robam Moni Mekhala: Moni Mekhala

 The role of Moni Mekhala wears a decorative gold mokut ksatrei (crown), kbang (front crown), and chor trajeak (ears decoration jewelry) and adorned with flowers (lbak pkar) on both side of the crown.

 The character wears a sampot sarabap.
-The sampot is wrapped around the lower body then pleated into a band in the front and secured with a gold or brass belt.
+The sari is wrapped around the lower body, then pleated into a band in the front and secured with a gold or brass belt.
 A shawl-like garment called a sbai is worn over the left shoulder diagonally.
 The sbai is very decorative and embroidered extensively with tiny beads and sequins.
-Similar to the sbai worn by other female characters in the Royal Ballet of Cambodia, the sbai worn by Moni Mekhala is designed with a diamond-shaped floral pattern thought different pattern sometimes used.
+Similar to the sbai worn by other female characters in the Royal Ballet of Cambodia, the sbai worn by Moni Mekhala is designed with a diamond-shaped floral pattern, though a different pattern is sometimes used.
 Ksae sangvar, a decorated band of beads is worn crosswise.
-Under the sbai, Moni Mekhala wears a blue short-sleeved silk shirt called av lakoan that tight at the sleeves, she wear it with the exposing of her both arms, elbows and hands that reveals her soft and fairskins to illustrate that she is a goddess of the sea or Moni Mekhala.
+Under the sbai, Moni Mekhala wears a blue short-sleeved silk shirt called av lakoan that is tight at the sleeves, she wears it with the exposure of both her arms, elbows and hands that reveals her soft and fair skin to illustrate that she is a goddess of the sea or Moni Mekhala.
 Around the neck, an embroidered collar called a 'srang kar is worn.
 Jewelry for this role includes a large, filigree square pendant of which is hung by the corner, various types of ankle and wrists bracelets and bangles, an armlet or a kind of golden ornament worn by gripped around both ends sleeves of the short-sleeved shirt, and body chains of various styles.

 What distinguished Moni Mekhala from other female characters in Royal Ballet of Cambodia is that she wore the short-sleeved av lakoan (blue silk shirt) and holds a sacred magical crystal ball called keo moni.

-Ream Eyso
+Reamso

-Reamesor character wears a similar costume to the other yaksha (giant) characters in the Royal Ballet of Cambodia and Khol, however there are distinction in mask and weapon.
+The Reamso character wears a similar costume to the other yaksha (giant) characters in the Royal Ballet of Cambodia and Khol, however, there are distinctions in mask and weapon.

-Like other yasksha's costume, Reamesor's costumes require pieces, like sleeves, to be sewn together while being put on.
+Like other yasksha's costumes, Reamso's costumes require pieces, like sleeves, to be sewn together while being put on.
 The 'sampot' is worn in the 'chang kben' fashion, where the front is pleated and pulled under, between the legs, then tucked in the back and the remaining length of the pleat is stitched to the 'sampot' itself to form a draping 'fan' in the back.
 Knee-length pants are worn underneath, displaying a wide, embroidered hem around the knees.